blab/zika-usvi/data/README.md

 ## Consensus genomes for USVI samples

+Genome sequences that we generated from samples collected in the USVI are available in the [generated-usvi-sequences directory](./generated-usvi-sequences)

+### About the different available FASTA files

 Genomes are collected into FASTAS with "good" coverage (>80% of sites have non-ambiguous base calls) in `ZIKA_USVI_complete_goodQual.fasta` and with "partial" coverage (50%-80% of sites have non-ambiguous base calls) in `ZIKA_USVI_complete_partialQual.fasta`.
-Genomes that have less than 50% coverage (over half the sites in the genomes have ambiguous basecalls) are in `ZIKA_USVI_complete_poorQual.fasta`, however they are not used in any analyses.
+Genomes that have less than 50% coverage (over half the sites in the genomes have ambiguous basecalls) are in `ZIKA_USVI_complete_poorQual.fasta`.

+While we have shared `ZIKA_USVI_complete_poorQual.fasta` online, we *do not* use these genomes in any of our main analyses.
+These genomes have so little unambiguous sequence data that they will not cluster appropriately in a phylogeny.Just to note, while VI24 has slightly more than 50% unambiguous basecalls, it was sequenced on 2D chemistry after ONT pulled the kit and the bioinformatic pipelines.
+It is therefore not nanopolished, and we are wary of the demuxing as well as this sample was demuxed by an early version of ONT's built-in demuxer.
+Given that we cannot appropriately QC this specific sequenced, we consider it to be poor quality as well.

 For some samples there are multiple consensus genomes.
-This occurred in instances where we sequenced the sample differently, either on MiSeq or MinION, using different MinION sequencing chemistries, or using different multiplexing (either multiplexing 6 samples or 12).
+This occurred in instances where we sequenced the sample differently, either on the MiSeq or MinION, using different MinION sequencing chemistries, or using different multiplexing strategies (either multiplexing 6 samples or 12 samples on a single run).
 This information is contained in the fasta header.
 So while a single sample might have multiple consensus genomes each fasta header is unique.

-While we have shared `ZIKA_USVI_complete_poorQual.fasta` online, we *do not* use these genomes in any of our main analyses.
-The genomes here have so little unambiguous sequence data that they will not cluster appropriately in a phylogeny.
-While VI24 has slightly more than 50% unambiguous basecalls, it was sequenced on 2D chemistry after ONT pulled the kit and the bioinformatic pipelines.
-It is therefore not nanopolished, and we are wary of the demuxing as well as this sample was demuxed by an early version of ONT's built-in demuxer.

-## Notes about single clinical isolates that were sequenced multiple times

-If you are going through the `ZIKA_USVI_complete_<>Qual.fasta` files you'll notice that some isolates have multiple sequences.
-We wanted to release _all_ of the data we generated, which is why multiple sequences from a single isolate are available in these files.
-For the actual analysis however, we only want to use one sequence per clinical isolate.
-To choose which sequence should be the representative sequence for an isolate we used the following criteria:
+While We wanted to release _all_ of the data we generated, for the analyses we only want to include one sequence per sample.
+For isolates that had multiple sequences, we selected the sequence included in our analysis according to the following criteria:

 1. The selected sequence must have been stringently demuxed.
 2. The selected sequence must have been nanopolished.